ng-util/ng-util/packages/monaco-editor/README.md

 @NgModule({
   imports: [
-    NuMonacoEditorModule.forRoot() // use forRoot() in main app module only.
-  ],
+    NuMonacoEditorModule  // And use `provideNuMonacoEditorConfig` to modify the global configuration ],
 })
 export class AppModule { }